jasujm/pyupgw/README.rst

                 )

             device = client.get_gateways()[0].get_children()[0]

+            # Send updated temperature to the server
+            # The coroutine completes when the server accepts the change,
+            # but before it is applied
+            # Subscribing to changes will ensure we know when that happens
             device.subscribe(report_changes)

-            print(f"Updating setpoint temperature for {device.get_name()}")
             await device.update_temperature(20.0)
             await asyncio.sleep(10)

     if __name__ == "__main__":
         asyncio.run(main())

-Please note that the underlying API is MQTT based.
-Compared to REST APIs this makes it totally asynchronous.
-While the functions for refreshing and updating the device state are coroutines, they complete as soon as the server acknowledges the message (but before it actually responds with a message of its own).
+The underlying API is MQTT based.
+This makes it totally asynchronous.
+The library automatically synchronizes when fetching fresh state for the devices, but the same is not true for the incremental ``update_X()`` calls.
 The server may not even report some updates, for instance when setting temperature to the same value it already has.

-The sample program naively uses ``asyncio.sleep()`` calls to synchronize to the actual updates.
-A real program would do something more elegant, like update GUI elements or dispatch messages to event loop in response to the callbacks.
+The sample program naively uses ``asyncio.sleep()`` call to synchronize to the actual updates.
+An actual program would do something more efficient, like update GUI elements or dispatch messages to event loop in response to the callbacks.

 Goals
 -----